swswkim/FCC-Responsive-Web-Design-Projects/README.md

 # FCC-Responsive-Web-Design-Projects
-Project solutions to projects on FreeCodeCamp Responsive Web Design Certification
+Solutions to projects on FreeCodeCamp Responsive Web Design Certification